raatiniemi/sonar-objective-c/README.md

 ### 0.7.0
 * Remove support for FauxPas
+* Drop support for SonarQube versions prior to 7.1

 ### 0.6.4
 * Replace `run-sonar.sh` with preferred `fastlane` configuration with dependencies via `Gemfile`